Sebotato/KT-Forgetting-QuestionDifficulty-Effectiveness/README.md

 ### Installation
 All implementations are conducted via the publicly available [EduStudio](https://edustudio.ai) library.
 EduStudio is compatible with the following operating systems: Linux, Windows 10 and macOS X.

 Python 3.8 (or later) and torch 1.10.0 (or later) are required to install EduStudio.
-There are two ways to install EduStudio.

 ```bash
 pip install -U edustudio